Kairotic/penelope/types/tablet.md

 type TabletShed = [Twist]
 ```

-Not the shed exactly but how to go from one shed to the next..
-Should
+The `Shed` of a tablet is a set of twists, one per tablet.
+Not a shed
-be one twist per card.
-This is really the same type as `Spin`, we
+exactly, but how to go from one shed to another.
+This is really the
-should probably use that here..
+same type as `Spin`, we should probably use that here..

 -- A tablet weave is a tablet loom and a sequence of tablet rotations